-The remainder of the Fund's assets, approximately 10%, will be managed in house by the General Partner and invested in various futures and related investments.
+Of the approximately 97% of the Fund's assets committed to the Fund's managed futures investment program, approximately ten percent (10%), will be managed in house by the General Partner and invested in various futures and related investments.
 Critical to the success of the Fund will also be the General Partner's dynamic approach to diversification, leverage, and risk management.